digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/observe/observability-troubleshooting-overview.rst

 Observability overview
 ----------------------

-The Quickstart application has been built to provide the foundation for a production Daml application.
-As such it includes a full observability configuration which is helpful to troubleshoot or debug an application when running on the ``LocalNet``.
-In order to provide a working demo Quickstart has naturally had to be opinionated regarding the choice of technologies, selecting from modern commonly used technologies.
-The platform itself is agnostic, and individual components can and should be replaced as required by your team.
+The Quickstart application provides a foundational production Daml application.
+It includes a full observability configuration which is helpful to troubleshoot or debug an application.
+As a working demo, Quickstart is opinionated regarding its technology stack.
+However, the platform itself is agnostic.
+Individual components can be replaced as required.

 The current troubleshooting and debugging services include: